Canada Job Market 2026: Debt Risk and Household Pressure

 - Job vacancies fell to 495,100 in Q4 2025; sales and service openings hit their lowest since 2016

-- 60% of mortgages renewing 2025–2026 at higher payments, colliding with income uncertainty
+- About 60% of mortgages renewing in 2025–2026 are still expected to see higher payments

 - If your income drops but your debt stays the same, the math breaks.
 A consumer proposal can fix the math.